 Our club offers the Synchro Canada’s Star Program, which is a progressive, step-by-step instruction and evaluation suitable for a variety of ages and abilities, including persons with disabilities.
 This developmental skills program offers instruction starting with basic skills and moving to more advanced techniques as athletes progress through the levels.

 Athletes will learn all of the fundamental skills, basic figures and their parts, and be introduced to a sequence and routine component in the early levels (Stars 1-10).
 They will then move on to the most challenging figures and routine skill sets in the Superstar 1-7 levels.

 Minimum age requirement is 7 years old, with a minimum swimming ability of Swim Kids Level 5 (able to swim 1 length of the 25 meter pool).
-May be in the process of completing Level 5 while registered in the Recreation level.

 For athletes ready for more of a challenge, this level provides an idea of what it’s like to compete with athletes attending one meet in April.
 A great transition before entering the Competitive program.
 This level is also for athletes who may have joined synchro at a later age, typically 9 years or older.

 This level builds on the core skills and introduces athletes to the figures they’ll need for the Provincial Competitive Stream.
-Athletes are in the pool twice a week for an hour, attend one Sunday practice a month from January to April, and will participate in two water shows a year.
+Athletes are in the pool twice a week for an hour, attend one Sunday practice a month from January to April, and will typically participate in two water shows a year.

 Competitive – Provincial Stream